CharlieBeswick/CS/docs/ios-watch-ad-investigation.md

 ### Known Limitations

-1. **Timer Throttling (Low Priority)**
+1. **Timer Throttling (Fixed)**
-   - iOS Safari throttles `setInterval` when tab is in background
+   - ~~iOS Safari throttles `setInterval` when tab is in background~~ - **FIXED:** Replaced with `requestAnimationFrame` and timestamp-based counting
+   - The new implementation is more reliable on iOS and handles background tab scenarios better
-   - If user switches tabs during the 5-second countdown, the timer may be delayed
+   - If user switches tabs during countdown, the timestamp-based approach ensures accuracy when they return
-   - **Mitigation:** The countdown is short (5 seconds) and users are unlikely to switch tabs during this time
-   - **Future Improvement:** Could use `requestAnimationFrame` or timestamp-based counting for more reliable timing, but this is likely unnecessary

 2. **Cookie Configuration**
    - The app uses `sameSite: 'none'` for cross-origin cookies in production